VCauthon/Summary-Docker/src/docs/6-swarm.md

 > Both modes respect node availability and will only deploy replicas to eligible nodes.
 For example, if you don't allow your swarm to deploy applications to managers, both modes will only deploy to workers

-To enable one or other you have to define with the flag `--mode` it when creating a service.
+To enable one or other, you must specify the `--mode` flag when creating a service.

 ##### Scaling services

 Another powerful feature of services is the ability to scale them up and down by adding or removing replicas.

-Assume business is booming and your're experiencing double the number of requests to your web front-end.
+Assume business is booming and you're experiencing double the number of requests to your web front-end.

 You can scale the number of replicas with the following prompt:
 ```bash